PDP–Lakas Coalition

-The PDP–Lakas Coalition also known as PDP–LnB was a defunct multi-party electoral alliance supported by President Corazon Aquino and her administration for the 1988 Philippine local elections.
-It was a coalition of then two major parties in the Philippines, the PDP–Laban of President Aquino, and the Lakas ng Bansa (LnB) of House Speaker Ramon Mitra Jr.
+The PDP–Lakas Coalition also known as PDP–Lakas was a defunct multi-party electoral alliance supported by President Corazon Aquino and her administration for the 1988 Philippine local elections.
+It was a coalition of then two major parties in the Philippines, the PDP–Laban of President Aquino, and the Lakas ng Bansa of House Speaker Ramon Mitra Jr.

 The coalition featured local candidates from both PDP–Laban and the Lakas ng Bansa parties in various provinces, cities and towns for the January 18, 1988 local election.
 The coalition won 5,093 seats (31.94%) out of the 15,946 total local posts up for this election.

 History

 In preparation for the upcoming local election, scheduled to held on January 18, 1988.
-House Speaker Ramon Mitra Jr. of Palawan meet with PDP–Laban officials to form a coalition for the local election and to strength the administration of President Corazon Aquino in the local politics.
+House Speaker Ramon Mitra Jr. of Palawan meet with PDP–Laban officials to form a coalition for the local election and to strengthen the administration of President Corazon Aquino in the local politics.